 …and spread everything in a single layer.

-Place the tray in the oven and cook for 10 minutes.
+Place the tray in the oven and bake for 10 minutes.
 Then, toss the chicken and veggies, and rotate the tray.

 Switch to broil…

-…and cook for an additional 5 to 10 minutes or until chicken is cooked through and the peppers and onions are browned in places.
+…and cook for an additional 5 to 10 minutes under the broiler or until the chicken is cooked through and the peppers and onions are browned in places.
 Keep your eyes on the fajitas to make sure nothing burns!

 While the chicken is cooking, make the Avocado Crema.